 Economic growth is more robust and sustainable when both women and men participate fully in the labor market.
 Yet across the world, women face persistent barriers in labor markets, as a result of discrimination and culturally entrenched ideas about gender roles.
 More than half of the women participating in the global labor force are engaged in the informal economy, rather than in salaried or wage work.

 IFC works with client firms to identify opportunities and strategies to improve the workplace so both women and men can perform their jobs well.
 This makes good sense from a business performance perspective, as well as from a human perspective.

-IFC also works with policymakers, government, business associations, successful businesswomen, civil society, and academia to ensure that women-focused initiatives and reforms are part of wider employment generation efforts.
-This includes women’s access to management and financial skills training opportunities.
+IFC works with clients and partners in the private sector to ensure that women-focused initiatives and reforms are part of wider employment efforts.
+This includes women’s entry into management, nomination to corporate boards, and training in financial skills.